pimoroni/lsm303d-python/examples/README.md

 ## magnetometer.py

-Reads the X, Y and Z axis magnetic guass values from the lsm303d accelerometer.
+Reads the X, Y and Z axis magnetic gauss values from the lsm303d accelerometer.